 The average APR on new credit card offers held still Wednesday, according to the CreditCards.com Weekly Credit Card Rate Report.
 For the fourth week in a row, the national average APR remained at a record high of 17.76 percent.

-None of the cards included in the weekly rate report advertised new promotions this week.
-Every week, CreditCards.com evaluates the APRs, annual fees and promotional terms of 100 U.S. credit cards.
+Every week, CreditCards.com evaluates the APRs, annual fees and promotional offers of 100 U.S. credit cards.

 See related: Historic credit card interest rates chart

 Fewer consumers are missing card payments, despite higher rates

 Credit card APRs have climbed substantially in recent years, thanks in part to federal interest rate increases and independent card changes.

 The average APR on new credit cards, for example, has climbed by more than 2 and a half percentage points since late 2015.
 Meanwhile, rates on existing credit cards have also climbed.
 The average APR on all credit card accounts, for example, has climbed by more than 3 percentage points since 2015, according to the Federal Reserve’s latest consumer credit report.

 But despite the higher rates, most consumers are still managing to pay at least the minimum amount due on their cards.